tsundoku/tsundoku.github.io/README.md

 A - objectively, you can have a look at my [Big Five psychometric test results](https://bigfive-test.com/result/5b4b11be7a90d1005389026d)
 A - tl;dr - high in openness and consciousness, average in extraversion and agreeableness, low in neuroticism

+Q - *what do you do on the weekends?*
+A - hamburgers (#1 - the rib eye beef burger at Aroma)
+A - coffee (#1 - Proof Cafe, the first shop outside the Gautrain station in Sandton)
+A - I've always been learning to draw, but there's never enough time

+Q - *what are you passionate about?*
+A - good art direction, good copywriting, and good design in general

+Q - *and what are you inversely passionate about?*
+A - database administration is a hate crime

 Q - *C# vs. Java vs. PHP*
-A - C# and Visual Studio are the only things that Microsoft has really done right in recent history
-A - no, Halo was made by Bungie, not Microsoft
+A - easy, the one that will still be popular next year
+A - and any of them are better than being stuck on a SQL project

 Q - *vi vs. Emacs*
 A - nano, **like a normal person**
 A - on Windows I use Notepad++, Sublime Text, and Brackets
-A - Notepad++ for the save-as-admin plugin to update config files that live somewhere protected
+A - Notepad++ mainly for the save-as-admin plugin to update config files that live somewhere protected

 Q - *Google Cloud Platform vs. Amazon Web Services vs. Microsoft Azure*
 A - Google is the least painful to use, Microsoft is the most painful to use